About

 The History, The Momentum, The Now

 From 2022–2024, QUEER Show was a beloved annual exhibition curated by Jen Eastridge in The Gallery at Stone & Spoon.
-Over three consecutive years, it built real momentum—drawing not only incredible queer artists, but also a wider community hungry to show up, listen, and support the depth of talent thriving right here in Southeast Michigan.
+Over three consecutive years, it built real momentum—drawing not only incredible queer artists, but also a wider community hungry to show up, listen, and support the depth of talent thriving in their Southeast Michigan community (Ypsilanti).

-QUEER Show exists in that tension.
-It is edgy, yes—but it is also intentional, nurturing, and grounded in harm-reduction, accessibility, and care.
+QUEER Show is intentional, nurturing, and grounded in harm-reduction, accessibility, and care.
 This is a space built for community support, mutual witnessing, and creative resilience.

 Jen Eastridge, QUEER show Curator